 Life as a public servant is a calling of the highest regard.
-Long hours, difficult work, and facing a multitude of challenges are some of the ways to describe the awesome work that everyday heroes do.
+Long hours, difficult work, and challenges are some of the ways to describe the amazing work that everyday heroes do.
 Heroes are the backbone of society, and we want to thank you for your incredible service.

-Homes for Heroes, established following the horrible acts of the 9/11 attacks, has grown to be the largest nationwide community of affiliate real estate and lending professionals.
+Homes for Heroes, established following the attacks on 9/11, has grown to be the largest nationwide community of affiliate real estate and lending professionals.
 Our mission is to give back to the brave men and women that serve our country.
 Since 2002 Homes for Heroes has been dedicated to giving back to:

 The Homes for Heroes Process

-To work with a Homes for Heroes affiliate real estate agent or loan officer; the first step is to let us know you are looking for a home, or are looking to sell your home by signing up on the website.
-The Washington DC area is a fabulous area to purchase a home.
-Whether you are a first-time homebuyer, or on your sixth, or even seventh home, Homes for Heroes will help you through the process.
+The first step when working with a Homes for Heroes real estate specialist is to let us know if you are looking to buy, sell, or refinance a home in Washington D.C.
+The D.C. area is a fabulous area to purchase a home.
+Whether you are a first-time homebuyer, or you’ve been through the buying and selling process before, Homes for Heroes will help you through.

-The Washington DC metro area is a superb destination and boasts an abundance of activities for any and all age groups, singles, couples, and families.
-Home to 176 foreign embassies, Washington DC, is a cultural melting pot.
-There are a plethora of authentic cultural food restaurants to sample.
+The Washington D.C. metro area is a superb destination and boasts an abundance of activities for any and all age groups, singles, couples, and families.
+Home to 176 foreign embassies, Washington D.C., is a cultural melting pot.
+There are a plethora of authentic restaurants to sample.

 Washington DC is a planned city, which makes it easy to navigate.
 With wide sidewalks and a bustling public transportation system, the city is easily navigable by car, walking, or riding the MAX or taking the bus.
-Planned by the famed French architect Pierre Charles L’Enfant.
-The inspiration for the plan was based on amazing cities famed for their architecture: Paris, Amsterdam, and Milan; making Washington DC truly a cultural gem.
+Planned by the famed French architect Pierre Charles L’Enfant, he took inspiration for the plan from amazing cities famed for their architecture: Paris, Amsterdam, and Milan.
+This inspiration makes Washington D.C. a true cultural gem.

 Buying a home in Washington DC is a win for everyone.
 The National Mall is home to famed memorials such as the Lincoln Memorial, the Vietnam Memorial, the World War 2 memorial, and many many more.
 The National Mall is an experience that residents enjoy year after year.
 There is no place on Earth quite like the National Mall.